marsh73/marsh-stocks/README.md

 Notes:

-1. Uses free account which only allows 5 requests per minute.
+1. Rename .env.sample file to .env and add polygon key.
+If using a free account, only 5 requests per minute are allowed..
 Which means if you load too many tickers, it will def start to break.
 2. The free account does not show open/close data for the current day so I'm pulling the previous day.
 3. Not all data shows up for all Tickers...